ARTICLE I: NAME AND PRINCIPAL OFFICE

 42. Resolutions: All resolutions shall be stated in a positive form, and shall be decided by simple majority of those voting.
 In the case of a tie, the Chairperson shall declare the resolution lost.

-43. Mail Vote: A mail vote on any specific matter of interest to the general welfare of the Society may be held.
-The Secretary will send appropriate questions to each eligible voter or body.
-These are to be returned within a reasonable stated time and are to be tabulated with the majority result being announced to the members of the Society within ten (10) days.
+43. Mail Vote: An electronic vote on any specific matter of interest to the general welfare of the Society may be held.
+The Secretary will send appropriate questions to each eligible voter or body by email.
+Voting may occur by return email or through web based platforms.
+Such votes are to be tabulated with the majority result being announced to the members of the Society within ten (10) days.

 ARTICLE XI: EXECUTION OF INSTRUMENTS